gustavohks2/klimabot/README.md

 # Weather Chatbot Assistant

 Klima tells the current weather forecast for a certain city.
-Currently it has been defined mostly brazilian counties.
+Currently it has been defined for use mostly with brazilian counties.

 For the weather forecasting API we used https://hgbrasil.com/status/weather Simply create an account and an API key for the weather forecasting API.